Sectorial descent for wrapped Fukaya categories: Introduction

 \section{Introduction}

 The goal of this paper is to develop a set of computational tools for wrapped Fukaya categories.
 The capstone result, called \emph{(Weinstein) sectorial descent}, gives a \v Cech-type decomposition of the wrapped Fukaya category $\W(X)$ of a Weinstein manifold (or sector) $X$ from a \emph{Weinstein sectorial cover} $X=X_1\cup\cdots\cup X_n$.
-In such a cover, all multiple intersections $X_{i_1}\cap\cdots\cap X_{i_k}$ are Weinstein sectors.
-Sectorial descent (Theorem \ref{weinsteindescent}) is the assertion that the following natural map is a pre-triangulated equivalence (i.e.\ a quasi-equivalence on twisted complexes):
+In such a cover, all multiple intersections $X_{i_1}\cap\cdots\cap X_{i_k}$ are Weinstein sectors, and our previous work \cite{gpssectorsoc} yields a map